 non-marking sneakers, shorts (without pockets) and a non-spilling water bottle

 (knee pads and mouth guards are optional but recommended).

-Fall/Winter Community Club League season runs from October to March with 16
+The Spring Community Club League season runs from April to June

-regular season games and two playoff games.
-The game schedule is published at the beginning of each half of the
+with 8 regular season games and at least two playoff games.
+The game schedule is published at the

-season to help everyone plan their schedules accordingly.
-Program costs will be listed on the WMBA site
+beginning of the season to help everyone plan their schedules accordingly.

 Parents are encouraged to